Now in Private Beta · API Access Available

 Scores move bidirectionally when new evidence arrives.
 A dormant indicator that resurfaces in an active campaign recovers toward current corroboration levels automatically without human intervention.

-Five dimensions, not one score
+Multiple dimensions, not one score

 Source provenance on every record